microprediction/microprediction/README.md

 3. Run it.
 Every weekend.
 4. Check your scores at [www.monteprediction.com](https://www.monteprediction.com)

 The notebook also describes the scoring mechanism.
-Ask questions in the [slack](https://join.slack.com/t/microprediction/shared_invite/zt-2b16q4p46-nJLkiV6NOzZx_OUrsoODQA).
+Ask questions in the slack (see bottom of [leaderboard](https://www.monteprediction.com) for slack invite).

 ### Writings
 See